Parallel repetition of local simultaneous state discrimination: The binary-symmetric-channel game

-Hence, for $\alpha=1-\frac{1}{\sqrt{2}}$, $\omegac(\s{X X'| AA';BB'})_{P^{\alpha}\times P^{\alpha}}>\omegac(\s{X | A;B})_{P^{\alpha}}^2$ and, from \eqref{eq:pgrelations} and \eqref{eq w_c=w_q=w_ns BSC}, we also have
+Hence, for $\alpha=1-\frac{1}{\sqrt{2}}$, $\omegac(\s{X X'| AA';BB'})_{P^{\alpha}\otimes P^{\alpha}}>\omegac(\s{X | A;B})_{P^{\alpha}}^2$ and, from \eqref{eq:pgrelations} and \eqref{eq w_c=w_q=w_ns BSC}, we also have

-We study the full range of $\alpha$.
-Since the BSC game fulfills the conditions of Theorem \ref{the:symmetry}, a symmetric strategy will provide the optimal classical value.
-By brute force over all symmetric classical strategies and by solving a linear problem (see \cite{Code} for the computer code), we obtain the optimal classical and no-signalling winning probabilities of the BSC game for every value of $\alpha$, see Result \ref{result w_c and w_ns repetition}.
-The result shows that for most of the values of $\alpha$, the classical and no-signalling optimal success winning probabilities for a parallel repetition of the BSC game coincide and therefore so does the quantum.
-Result \ref{result w_c and w_ns repetition} is represented in Fig.~\ref{fig:twoCopies}.
+Here we study the full range of $\alpha$ (namely, $\alpha \in [0,1/2]$).
+In the following Theorem, we provide the optimal classical and no-signalling winning probabilities for the two-fold parallel repetition of the BSC game, graphically represented in \cref{fig:twoCopies}.
+The Theorem shows that for most values of $\alpha$, the classical and no-signalling optimal success probabilities coincide (and therefore so does the quantum value).